Best Horse Racing Betting Sites in Oct. 2024

 New FanDuel racebook users can see their first horse race wager insured for up to $500.
 Register a new account at FanDuel Racing, fund your account with a real money deposit, and make your first bet.
 If it loses, you'll get a refund via bonus bets, up to $500.
 The bonus bets have no cash value, can only be used to make additional wagers, and expire after seven days.

-FanDuel Sportsbook also has a bet $5, get $200 in bonus bets offer for new customers only.
+FanDuel Sportsbook also has a bet $5, win $150 in bonus bets offer for new customers only.
+If new users win their first bet, they'll win $150 in bonus bets.
+The first wager doesn't need to be on horse racing.

 $20 No Sweat Bet on the Belmont Stakes